 Research the organisation and industry beforehand.
 Learn as much as you can so you can use your meeting time well.
-Come up with specific questions to help you find out about opportunities or roles in the organisation or industry.
+Ask specific questions to help you learn more about opportunities or roles in the organisation.

 3. When you meet them